 CPHS Student Organization Block: If possible, plan your schedule around the CPHS Student Organization Block on Thursdays from 11:30 am - 12:30 pm.
 This time is set aside for CPHS student organizations to hold meetings, guest speakers, events, etc.

 Planning to repeat a course, but not the lab (BIO 012, CHEM 001)?
 Students planning to repeat a lecture section ONLY of CHEM 001, 002, 097, 108 and BIO 012 and/or BIO 013, may register for the lecture section without the lab via MyDUSIS.
-For assistance with any other repeat course registration-related issues, please contact Beth Hudson at email@example.com for assistance and include your Drake ID along with your request.
+For assistance with any other repeat course registration-related issues, please contact Sydni Fenner at firstname.lastname@example.org for assistance and include your Drake ID along with your request.

-Want a refersher on how to perform a class search or register for classes?
+Want a refresher on how to perform a class search or register for classes?
 Review the Registration Instructions under the FAQ's section to learn how to search for AOI's, view course descriptions, prerequisites, and co-requisites, and register for classes and waitlists.

 First-Year Pre-Pharmacy Students

 When interpreting your degree audit in MyDUSIS, please check the following items: